 Dynatrace Services are leaders in the field of enterprise DPM deployment, adoption, and facilitating integration with new concepts like full stack, DevOps, and NoOps.
 Dynatrace Services have developed a collaborative assessment approach with our customers to identify visions and goals shared by both business and technology.
 By providing recommendations and guidance to create a DPM Centre of Excellence which will enable rapid adoption through best practices and knowledge transfer amongst both technical and management teams.

 However, we don’t just stop there, Dynatrace Services’ approach looks at all aspects of your organization, from stakeholders, process owners through to users and partners.
-It recognises your strategic IT objectives and identifies how DPM can be leveraged to enable the business goals.
+It recognizes your strategic IT objectives and identifies how DPM can be leveraged to enable the business goals.

-In summary; Dynatrace not only focuses on technology but the people and process that are equally important to continuously improve your IT platforms and help to guarantee success of your initiatives.
+In summary; Dynatrace not only focuses on technology but the people and processes that are equally important to continuously improve your IT platforms and help to guarantee the success of your initiatives.
 We work in partnership with you to create an actionable, easy to implement, and achieve plan, whatever your goals.

 To learn more about Dynatrace Expert Services and our Monitoring Program Management offerings, please follow the below link or speak to your Account Director.

 This blog was co-authored by Chris Hammond and Alexis Haywood:

 Alexis has over 10 years’ experience in the DPM industry with 5 years as a Services lead.
 When she’s not on the job managing a team of Dynatracers in the UK, Alexis enjoys exploring the world, the thrill of live music, and is an avid film fanatic.